anvlkv/polymathic-demo/content/docs/adding-more-components.md

 ## Import all

 This theme does not import all bulma components.
-Should you need more components, you may `@use` the `themes/polymathic/sass/all_bulma.scss`.
-If you're not using any style customization then simply link to `all_bulma.css` file.
-See [extending templates](./stles/#extending-templates).
+Should you need more components, you may `@use` the `themes/polymathic/sass/all_deps.scss`.
+If you're not using any style customization then simply link to `all_deps.css` file.
+See [extending templates](./styles.md/#extending-templates).

 ## Import components one by one